Sandipan006/neuroglitch/README.md

 ## 🙏 Acknowledgments

 - Built with React and Vite
-- AI analysis powered by Google Gemini
+- Built with modern web technologies
 - Font: Space Mono

 ---